-Following our very successful conference in 2018, we welcome you to Breastfeeding Medicine: Evidence and Clinical Practice 2020, the second conference for the Australia/New Zealand Region of the Academy of Breastfeeding Medicine.
+Following our very successful conference in 2018, we welcome you to Breastfeeding Medicine: Evidence and Clinical Practice 2021, the second conference for the Australia/New Zealand Region of the Academy of Breastfeeding Medicine.
 From the novice to the experienced, this conference, specifically designed by doctors for doctors, is for you.
-Babies and toddlers are very welcome in the workshops and conference rooms.
-There will also be an adjacent room with an audio-visual feed so that you can continue to be part of the event if you or your baby needs more room or privacy during the conference.

-May 2nd and 3rd will be two days of thought-provoking international and local speakers providing clinical information on current issues in Breastfeeding Medicine.
+February 20th and 21st 2021 will be two days of thought-provoking international and local speakers providing clinical information on current issues in Breastfeeding Medicine.
 In addition, there will be pre-recorded, on-demand presentations available from 15th February 2021.
-Both pre-recorded and recorded live presentations will cover a wide variety of issues that crop up in clinical practice and will include information about the effect of COVID19 on breastfeeding women and medical staff as well as experiences of telehealth.
+Both pre-recorded and recorded live presentations will cover a wide variety of issues that occur in clinical practice and will include information about the effect of COVID19 on breastfeeding women and medical staff as well as experiences of telehealth.
 All presentations will be available for viewing until 31st May 2021.
-The conference will also provide an opportunity to network with colleagues with similar interests and will be especially relevant for General Practitioners, Paediatricians and Obstetricians.
-Saturday May 2nd is specifically for doctors while registration for Sunday May 3rd will be open all those interested in helping women to breastfeed.
+The conference will be especially relevant for General Practitioners, Paediatricians and Obstetricians.
+The agenda for Saturday 20th February is designed specifically for doctors although registration for both days will be open to all those interested in helping women to breastfeed.
 Please see the program and speakers’ sections for details.

-RACGP QI&CPD and IBLCE CERPS points for the workshops and conference have been applied for.
-The RNZCGP accepts the RACGP points.
+RACGP CPD Activity points and IBCLC CERPS are being applied for.
+The RNZCGP accepts RACGP points.

 The Academy of Breastfeeding Medicine (ABM), founded in 1995, is dedicated to the protection, promotion and support of breastfeeding.
 It is an international multi-specialty medical practitioner organisation, with more than 700 members from more than 58 countries.